 Once you have established that voice, preserve it!
 Remember that even if you are part of your company’s brand, the brand voice does not have to reflect you in real time.
 Transparency is admirable, but raw confession might lead to former brand evangelists burning your products.

-Craft An Everlasting Voice
+Craft An Everlasting Verbal Identity